-For almost 5 decades, the Socialist Federal Republic of Yugoslavia (which roughly translates to ‘Southern Slav Land’) consisted of the territories of Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, and Slovenia.
+For almost 5 decades, the Socialist Federal Republic of Yugoslavia (which roughly translates to ‘Southern Slav Land’) consisted of the territories of Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, Serbia, and Slovenia.
 The Republic was led by the charismatic former partisan Josip Broz Tito until his death in 1980.
 In the years following his death, economic and political tension began to boil before erupting into the blood soaked Yugoslav wars in 1992.
 This lead to the breakup of Yugoslavia, ethnic cleansing and poverty.

 Morning meetup in Ljubljana, Slovenia, where we will have breakfast and go over the tour plan.